-Pressure to Succeed or Constant Criticism
+Reason #3: Pressure To Succeed or Constant Criticism

 Some practitioners face more pressure than others to succeed, increasing their chances of feeling like a fraud.
 People of color, for example, are more likely to feel imposter feelings than others, as are those who grew up in families that prioritized achievement or who doled out intense and constant criticism.
 When you were the “smart one” growing up or feel like you are always having to prove yourself to others, it can be difficult to feel confident in your abilities as an adult.